raspberrypilearning/physical-computing-guide/worksheet.md

 Beginners and young children may find the physical numbering system simpler -- you simply count the pins.
 You'll still need a diagram like the one above to know which are GPIO pins, which are ground and which are power though.

 Generally we recommend using the GPIO numbering.
 It's good practice and most resources use this system.
 Take your pick though -- as long as you use the same system within a program then all will be well.
-Note that pin numbering can also depend on what programming language you are using: Scratch GPIO, for example, uses physical pin numbers whereas in Python you can choose which to use.
+Note that pin numbering can also depend on what programming language you are using.

 For more details on the advanced capabilities of the GPIO pins see gadgetoid's [interactive pinout diagram](http://pi.gadgetoid.com/pinout).